nxp-mcuxpresso/spsdk_plugins/keyfactor/README.md

     - `client_certificate_pkcs12` using client PKCS#12 certificate and password (password might be stored in a file, and then password is a path to a file with the password to PKCS#12 certificate)
 - `KEYFACTOR_AUTH_VALUE`: Coma-separated string of values described by `KEYFACTOR_AUTH_TYPE` (example for PKCS#12: "path_to_pkcs.p12,path_to_pass.txt")
 - `KEYFACTOR_WORKER`: Name or ID of the Keyfactor Worker to use (example: "PlainSigner")
-- `KEYFACTOR_PREHASH`: Client-side pre-hashing of data  (example: "NONE", "SHA-256")
+- `KEYFACTOR_PREHASH`: Client-side pre-hashing of data  (example: "SHA-256", "SHA-384")
-    - if this setting is skipped, the plugin will autodetect the value
 - `KEYFACTOR_SIGNATURE_LENGTH`: Length in bytes of the raw signature (without potential DER encoding) (example: 256 for RSA, 64 for ECC-256)
     - if this setting is skipped, the plugin will autodetect the value